“To be, or not to be: that is the question.”

 Hamlet (Act III, Scene I)

 William Shakespeare is universally acclaimed as the world’s greatest writer.
 But today, many Shakespearian scholars believe that the man we know as Shakespeare never wrote a single word—let alone, any play, poem, or sonnet.
-Many scholars contend that Shakespeare was secretly hired as a crisis actor—to play the role of playwright—and pretend that he had authored the plays of a nobleman who wished to remain anonymous—in order to protect that nobleman’s name and reputation—because back in the 16th century it would have been highly inappropriate for a nobleman to publish subversive plays that poked fun at the aristocracy.
+Many scholars now contend that the historical figure we know as Shakespeare was in fact a crisis actor—secretly hired by an anonymous nobleman.

 The historical figure we know as William Shakespeare was the most famous writer who ever lived—the most performed playwright of all-time.
 The author of 37 plays, 154 sonnets, and several epic poems, Shakespeare’s words are the definitive expression of humanity in the English language—indeed, in any language.

-Shakespeare’s last will and testament makes no mention of any plays.
-Did Shakespeare purposely snub his surviving family members?
-The fact that Shakespeare’s will is silent as to his plays—which were so monetarily successful—tends to prove that the man we know as Shakespeare was not the true author of Hamlet and Macbeth.
+Curiously, Shakespeare’s last will and testament makes no mention of “who” gets the ownership rights to his plays.
+Here, the fact that Shakespeare’s will is silent as to his plays—which were so monetarily successful—tends to prove that the man we know as Shakespeare was not the true author of Hamlet and Macbeth.

 “Double, double, toil and trouble, fire burn, and caldron bubble.”